HomeGuidesAPI Reference

 Facets

-Fields that can be used for faceting will be suggested in the autocomplete of the GraphQL user interface.
-Multiple fields can be specified for faceting.
-Nested fields can also be used for faceting.
+Fields used for faceting are suggested in the autocomplete of the GraphQL user interface.
+You can specify multiple fields and nested fields for faceting.

 📘

-There are cases where multiple facets within a field should be selectable and be applied (e.g., using check boxes), where the original facets should persist so more facets can be enabled/disabled while only updating the result list and other facets.
+There are cases where multiple facets within a field should be selectable and be applied (such as using checkboxes), where the original facets should persist so more facets can be enabled or disabled while only updating the result list and other facets.

-How does multi-select of facets work?
+How does a multi-select of facets work?
 The following example is by courtesy of Yonik Seely.
-Imagine we have the following fields with facets:
+Suppose you have the following fields with facets:

 === Size === === Color === === Brand ===